GrimbleGlorfin/GrimbleGlorfin.github.io/README.md

 # GrimbleGlorfin.github.io
-# Unfinished website for a TTRPG game.
+# A Daily Game for guessing Dominion Cards